What is Lemtrada?

 - are pregnant or plan to become pregnant.
 Lemtrada may harm your unborn baby.

-- There is a pregnancy registry for females who are exposed to Lemtrada during pregnancy.
-The purpose of the registry is to collect information about the health of females exposed to Lemtrada and their baby.
-If you become pregnant while taking Lemtrada, talk to your healthcare provider about registering by calling 1-866-758-2990.
+- There is a pregnancy surveillance program for people who are exposed to Lemtrada during pregnancy.
+The purpose of the program is to collect information about the health of pregnant people exposed to Lemtrada and their babies.
+If you become pregnant, inform your healthcare provider.

 - are breastfeeding or plan to breastfeed.
 It is not known if Lemtrada passes into your breast milk.
 You and your healthcare provider should decide if you should receive Lemtrada or breastfeed.